Hospice and Palliative Medicine

 Program Director's Message

-Thank you for your interest in the Fellowship Program in Hospice and Palliative Medicine at Winthrop-University Hospital.
+Thank you for your interest in the Fellowship Program in Hospice and Palliative Medicine at NYU Winthrop Hospital.

 Our faculty members dedicate as much time and attention to the tasks of mentoring, professionalism, and skill building in clinical ethics as they commit to teaching the medical and technical aspects of excellent palliative care.
 Fellows will receive training in adult and pediatric palliative medicine in a large variety of inpatient and outpatient clinical setting such as office-based practice, acute hospital, home and institutional hospice, as well as long term care.
 The curriculum includes extensive expert level training in the state-of-the-art symptom management in a wide variety of diseases.

-The fellowship program takes advantage of Winthrop’s state-of-the-art Simulation Lab for skill building with additional input and guidance from behavioral health experts and experienced educators.
-Our fellows will receive training at off-campus sites, including rotations with the Pediatric Pain & Palliative Care Team (PACT) at Memorial Sloan Kettering Cancer Center and the Metropolitan Jewish Health Services (MJHS®) Inpatient Hospice Unit at the Menorah Center for Rehabilitation and Nursing Care.
+The fellowship program takes advantage of NYU Winthrop’s state-of-the-art Simulation Lab for skill building with additional input and guidance from behavioral health experts and experienced educators.

 The Hospice and Palliative Care fellowship’s key faculty members are active at both state and national levels including the American Academy of Hospice and Palliative Medicine, American College of Physicians, the American Society for Bioethics and Humanities, the New York State Palliative Care Education and Training Council, and the Medical Society of the State of New York.
 In addition, our core clinical team is exceptional in that each physician, nurse practitioner, and social worker is formally trained and/or certified in palliative care within their respective professions.
 We are a cohesive team of highly qualified individuals driven to provide excellent education as well as patient care.
 In addition to our rapidly growing outpatient services in Pallaitive Medicine and Supportive Oncology, our team is responsible for over 1000 inpatient consultations annually.

-Winthrop-University Hospital is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-We participate in the National Resident Matching Program (NRMP) and will begin recruitment for the 2018-2019 academic year in the fall of 2017.
+NYU Winthrop Hospital is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+We participate in the National Resident Matching Program (NRMP) and will begin recruitment for the 2019-2020 academic year in August 2018.
 If you are a superior physician with aspirations to develop exceptional skills in the specialty of palliative medicine, we invite you to apply to our program.
 Please contact us with any questions.